Melodies Last Forever

 World Premiere, Opus Theatre, Hastings, UK

-London Mozart Players, Hastings Sinfonia, etc. 24th April 2021
+London Mozart Players, Hastings Sinfonia, 27th November 2021

 CHRISTMAS CONCERTO for GUITAR & ORCHESTRA